felixlobert/rcodede/README.md

 “gpt” to the command line.
 If the console shows the GPT context menu after you press enter, you are ready to go.

+### Dockerized SNAP

+Alternatively, you can use a [dockerized version of SNAP](https://hub.docker.com/r/mundialis/esa-snap) which is less prone to errors.
+The image is automatically installed when you use a processing function from rcodede and all file paths to the orbit files and the DEM provided by CODE-DE are set.
+Just make sure [docker](https://docs.docker.com/get-docker/) is installed on your machine and `docker = TRUE` is set when the processing function is called.

 ## Examples

 ### Query available scenes